xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 {--------------------------------------------------------------}
 ```

-As you can see, procedure Block now calls AssignOrProc instead of
+As you can see, procedure `Block` now calls `AssignOrProc` instead of
-Assignment.
+`Assignment`.
 The function of this new procedure is to simply read
 the identifier,  determine  its  type,  and  then  call whichever
 procedure  is  appropriate  for  that  type.
 Since the name  has
 already been read,  we  must  pass  it to the two procedures, and
-modify Assignment to match.
-Procedure CallProc is a simple code
+modify `Assignment` to match.
+Procedure `CallProc` is a simple code
 generation routine:

 ```delphi